 a specific subscriber, it disables the video in that subscriber in order to

-streams, the audio-fallback feature is disabled by default.
+audio-fallback feature is disabled by default.

 This version adds support for armv7s and i386 architectures (in addition to armv7).
 You can now target the iOS Simulator.
 However, the Xcode iOS Simulator does not provide access to the camera.
 When testing in the iOS Simulator, an OTPublisher object uses a demo video instead of the camera.